andrewdavidmackenzie/flow/docs/developing/building.md

 ## Project components and structure
 The Project is structured into a number of rust crates that form part of a rust cargo "workspace".

-Currently, two binaries are built: `flowc` the flow compiler and `flowr` the flow runner.
+Currently, two binaries are built: `flowc` the flow compiler two flow runners `flowrcli` and `flowrgui`.

 See the [Project Components and Structure section](../introduction/structure.md) of the Guide for more details.